Welcome to earlyblues.com, at over fourteen years old one of the longest running continuously updated blues sites on the

 2013 UK & European Blues Festivals Guide

-see who was where last
+see who was where last year, and

 UK Festivals Photo Galleries